isonnymichael/event-booking-system-laravel/README.md

 - Run : php artisan serve
 - Access Admin : admin@gmail.com | superadmin88

-If you want to use notification system, please change on .env to your credintials
+If you want to use notification system, please change on .env to your credentials

 MAIL_MAILER=smtp

 MAIL_HOST=sandbox.smtp.mailtrap.io

 MAIL_PORT=2525

 MAIL_USERNAME={your username}

 MAIL_PASSWORD={your password}